How to improve browser security and privacy in Chrome and other browsers

 Google Chrome is a common starting point because many people use it, but similar security and privacy settings also exist in Microsoft Edge, Mozilla Firefox, and other modern browsers.
 The names and layout may differ slightly, but the main ideas are usually very similar.

-This matters because the guide should not imply that only one browser can be hardened properly.
+The same security principles can be applied across different browsers rather than assuming that effective browser security depends on one particular product.
 A person may prefer Edge at work, Firefox at home, or Chrome across several devices.
 The practical approach is to understand the types of controls that matter, then look for the equivalent settings in the browser being used.

 What browser protections do not do

-- guarantee that all malicious websites will be blocked
+• guarantee that every malicious or compromised website will be identified

 A browser does not only help a user reach the sign in page.
 It also holds the active session after the user has signed in.